-Not bad since when we first started people told us we would not last a year.
+Not bad since when we first started people told us we would not last six months

 I had DBS on May 6, 2013 and am a new man.
 My DBS results have been spectacular.
 It is like the clock was moved back at least 15 years.
 I can walk, talk and even write my name.
 Without a doubt DBS is the best thing I have done.